 As a reliable partner in the research and development of microsystem technology, we guide you from conception to production.

 We develop intelligent products and services for you using microsystem technology: from the initial idea via manufacturing to the final product – across all industry sectors.

 We take on your challenges and work with you to deliver innovative solutions.

 We are one step ahead: we perform pioneering research and prepare innovations for you.

 We have regional roots, and are also globally in demand

 With currently six scientific directors at four locations, Hahn-Schickard has a wide array of microsystem engineering expertise at its disposal.
 At the institute in Villingen-Schwenningen, Prof. Dr.-Ing.
 Alfons Dehé is a specialist in silicon-based microsystem technology and Prof. Dr. Oliver Amft in smart embedded systems.
 For the institute in Freiburg, Prof. Dr.-Ing.
 Roland Zengerle contributes his expertise in microfluidics, lab-on-a-chip systems and mobile diagnostics; Dr. Felix von Stetten, who is an adjunct professor at the University of Freiburg, works on the vision of so-called molecularly integrated test systems.
 Prof. Boris Mizaikoff contributes his expertise in the fields of photonics in liquids and gases as well as biomimetic receptors to the Hahn-Schickard portfolio at the Ulm site.
-Finally, Prof. Dr.-Ing.
-André Zimmermann specializes in the mounting and connection technology used in microtechnical components as well as their reliability.
+The Institute in Stuttgart is headed by Prof. Dr.-Ing.
+André Zimmermann, who specializes in the mounting and connection technology used in microtechnical components as well as their reliability and Dr.-Ing.
+Karl-Peter Fritz, who has expertise in the field of sensor technology and digital production.
 The leadership is complemented by managing director Clemens Pecha.

 Close relationship with the history of technology